MicrosoftDocs/powerquery-docs/powerquery-docs/replace-values.md

 The replace values operation has two modes:

-- **Replace entire cell contents**: This is the default behavior for non-text columns, where Power Query searches for and replaces the full contents of a cell.
+- **Replace entire cell contents**: This mode is the default behavior for nontext columns, where Power Query searches for and replaces the full contents of a cell.
 You can enable this mode for text columns by selecting the **Advanced** option in the **Replace values** dialog, and then selecting the **Match entire cell contents** check box.
-- **Replace instances of a text string**: This is the default behavior for text columns, where Power Query searches for a specific text string in all rows of a column and replaces as many instances of the text string that it finds.
+- **Replace instances of a text string**: This mode is the default behavior for text columns.
+Power Query searches for a specific text string in all rows of a column and replaces as many instances of the text string that it finds.

 Advanced options are only available in columns of the `text` data type.
 Within that set of options is the **Use special characters** option.